YairShemer/ADL4CV/README.md

     * Soft attention: weighted sum of the (normalized) attention weights.
 Deterministic, gradients are easily computed. *most commonly used*.
     * Hard attention: (normalized) attention weights are treated as probability distribution, from which 1 value is sampled.
 Stochastic, gradients are *estimated* through Monte Carlo experiments.
   * Image captioning is an example for computer vision application which uses attention.

+## Project
+1. Build an interesting application based on similarity neural network.
+2. Visualize the neural network behavior and try to obtain some insights about it.
+3.Use Auto-Encoder to learn the data structure and to initialize the network and see if it improves the performance.
+4. Add attention mechanism to your network and try to obtain some insights about your network behavior.